cmlccie/awsipranges/README.md

 ## Why did I make this?

 I frequently have need of getting answers from the AWS IP ranges.
-I published a similar [Python library](https://github.com/aws-samples/awsipranges) when I worked at AWS, and I was learning Rust and needed something to build. 😎 This tool has been useful to me; perhaps it will be useful to you.
+I published a similar [Python library](https://github.com/aws-samples/awsipranges) when I worked at AWS.
+I was learning Rust and needed something to build! 😎 This tool has been useful to me; perhaps it will be useful to you.

 ## Acknowledgements

-I appreciate the following teams and individuals without which this tool would not be possible:
+I appreciate the following teams and individuals without which this tool would not be possible or as easily constructed:

 - The AWS Networking team that publishes and maintains the [AWS IP address ranges](https://docs.aws.amazon.com/vpc/latest/userguide/aws-ip-ranges.html).
-- Abhishek Chanda (@achanda) for publishing the excellent [`ipnetwork`](https://crates.io/crates/ipnetwork) crate, which makes parsing and working with IPv4 and IPv6 CIDRs a breeze.
+- Abhishek Chanda ([@achanda] (https://www.github.com/achanda)) for publishing the excellent [`ipnetwork`](https://crates.io/crates/ipnetwork) crate, which makes parsing and working with IPv4 and IPv6 CIDRs a breeze.